wavesplatform/waves-csharp/README.md

 ```
 alias:T:alias1665584780791
 ```
-It will be an indication that the library is installed correctly.
+It will be an indication that the library is installed correctly and you can continue to use it this way.